/pr-loop

 # If yes, after merging/discarding:

-For every NEW file > 50 lines created in this PR:
+For every NEW file > 50 lines or with non-obvious architecture decisions:

 Composability